Pennsylvania Route 290: Route description

 Southbound Bayfront Connector at 38th Street.

 PA 290 officially begins at I-79 exit 183, less than a quarter of a mile from where I-79 terminates at the Bayfront Parkway.
 After exiting the off-ramps, PA 290 embarks on a concurrency with PA 5 eastward through downtown Erie on 12th Street, passing south of Louis J. Tullio Arena and UPMC Park in the heart of downtown.
-At the Bayfront Connector, an extension of the Bayfront Parkway that opened on June 17, 2005, PA 290 breaks from PA 5 and turns to the east onto the Connector.
+At the Bayfront Connector, an extension of the Bayfront Parkway, PA 290 breaks from PA 5 and turns to the east onto the Connector.

 As part of the Bayfront Connector, PA 290 interchanges with U.S. Route 20 a mile from PA 5 prior to following the Connector out of the city.
 Roughly a mile northwest of I-90, the Connector passes north of Penn State Behrend and merges into PA 430, creating a concurrency between PA 290 and PA 430.
 The two routes remain conjoined to I-90 exit 32, where PA 290 terminates on the southeast side of the interchange.